-Approval Rules
+Approval Rules Amex Family

 If you have received a signup bonus from a higher tiered card, you are ineligible to receive a bonus from a lower tiered card in that same card family

-Understanding the Amex Family rule:
+Deep Dive into the Amex Family Rule

 You have to get certain American Express cards in a specific order to be eligible for signup bonuses on all cards within that family.
 This rule becomes more important because of Amex’s 1/10 rule, stating you will only be eligible for a signup bonus on a card once per lifetime (usually 7-10 years in practice).
 If you aren’t aware of this American Express Family rule, you could miss out on a big signup bonus by simply applying for certain Amex cards in the wrong order.